frederic-perez/AmE-dictionary/data/dictionary.md

 __macaroon__ _n_ :three: A cookie made with egg whites, sugar, and ground almonds or coconut.
 __Mace<sup>1</sup>__ _n_ _A can of Mace._
 __Mace<sup>2</sup>__ _v_
+__macerate__ _v_ To make soft, usually by steeping in liquid, and cause to disintegrate as a result. _Syn_ soften _The stale bread was left to macerate in a bowl of milk for a few hours._
 __Mach number__ _n_ :pencil2:
 __Machiavellian__ _adj_ :pencil2:
 __machinate__ _v_